Commandos Marine: History

-Commander François Jaubert was a Naval Rifleman officer, commanding the Riverine Flotilla in Indochina, severely wounded during a joint operation with Compagnie Merlet, Ponchardier SAS-B and the 1st RFM and his Flotilla.
+Commander François Jaubert was a Navy officer, commanding the Riverine Flotilla in Indochina, severely wounded during a joint operation with Compagnie Merlet, Ponchardier SAS-B and the 1st RFM and his Flotilla.
 He died of his wounds 25 January 1946.

 Lieutenant (junior grade) Alain de Penfentenyo was a Navy officer, commanding officer of an LCVP platoon, killed in action during a riverine raid on the Donai river, 14 February 1946 (Indochina).

 Lieutenant (junior grade) Louis de Montfort was a Company Merlet platoon commander.
 After his commander was wounded and evacuated de Montfort took command and was killed leading the company in Haiphong, 26 November 1946 (Indochina).

 Lieutenant Jacques François was a Navy officer, commanding the 1st Amphibious Flotilla North.
 He was killed leading his unit, 6 January 1947 on the Nam-Dinh-Giang river (Indochina).

 Commando François suffered dramatic losses on 29 May 1951 when it faced the attack of the 308th Vietminh division in Ninh Bình (Indochina).
 Only 29 survived, five were taken prisoner for months, 40 were killed and nine were declared missing in action.
 Their sacrifice disrupted the surprise effect and unveiled General Giap's plans for the battle of Day.
 It gave French General de Lattre time to organise his counterattack.
 This commando unit was disbanded in May 1953.

 Commando Hubert officially became a combat swimmer unit on 30 March 1953.
 It was a joint unit composed of Navy and Army (SDEC, secret service) combat swimmers.
 The army branch later separated to establish their base in Aspretto, Corsica (France) and today in Quélern, Brittany (France).

 Commando Kieffer was created 6 June 2008 in Ouistreham during the D-Day commemoration ceremony.

-In May of 2019, four hostages were freed from terrorists during an operation in Burkina Faso.
+In May 2019, four hostages were freed from terrorists during an operation in Burkina Faso.
 French commandos took down the location in Burkina Faso which was considered a terrorist camp.
 Two operatives from "Hubert" Underwater Operations Commando were killed in the operation which took place in the early morning hours of Friday morning.